What is this subject about?

 What skills will I need and develop in this course?

 In order to achieve this understanding of our society to an appropriate level or depth, detail and sophistication you must be able to debate, evaluate, interpret and apply a wide range of sociological knowledge, theories and research evidence about late 20th and early 21st Century Britain and its institutions, issues and problems.
-Reading articles and text, writing essays and individual study form substantial features of the course.
+Reading articles and texts, writing essays and individual study form substantial features of the course.

 What can the course lead to in terms of higher education and future careers?